-6 state AGs urge rejection of Sessions for attorney general
+6 state AGs urge rejection of Sessions for AG

 New York — Attorneys generals from six states, including New York’s Eric Schneiderman, have sent a letter urging the Senate Judiciary Committee to reject the nomination of Sen. Jeff Sessions for attorney general.